 About Us

-The SoundWaves Festival is back for its seventh season with more incredible music to share with the vibrant community of Corpus Christi!
+The SoundWaves Festival is back for its eighth season with more incredible music to share with the vibrant community of Corpus Christi!
 Born and bred on the Texas A&M University-Corpus Christi campus, the festival has grown into a celebration that strives to connect people of South Texas in their love of contemporary music.

 Meet The Organization Team